Skip to content

 Testing C2S: Creating an Actor

 Test the API using OAuth authentication.
-First, get an access token:
+First, get an access token using the password grant:

 curl -X POST \